count023/TriUniversalWebRemote/README.md

 - adapt the methods like handleTv and create similar .h-files like samsung_remote_codes.h for the ir-remote-codes of your special devices
 - finally push the compiled code to your ESP8266, for example by using [Arduino IDE](https://www.arduino.cc/en/main/software)
 - put the file interface.html somewhere on a server in your LAN (hope you have one.
-This code will not work as a local file opened in a browser due to CrosSideScripting-restrictions - if so, you need to change it, for example by using a hidden image-tag updated with the desired URI or so)
+This code will not work as a local file opened in a browser due to CrossSideScripting-restrictions - if so, you need to change it, for example by using a hidden image-tag updated with the desired URI or so)

 ## ToDo